coreprocess/babel-plugin-js-logger/readme.md

 #### Loger name formatting

-The `format` options parametrizes the logger name to be generated and provides the following options.
+The `format` options parametrize the logger name to be generated.

 | Option | Values | Description  |
 | :--- | :--- | :--- |